 They move ahead to recommend your products and services to others and they return to you for new services, providing more value to your business.

 Key considerations why customer experience is a top priority for banking

-NGDATA’s annual Consumer Banking Survey found that consumers have increasingly high expectations and demand exceptional customer service in exchange for their loyalty.
+NGDATA’s annual Consumer Banking Survey found that consumers have increasingly high expectations and demand exceptional customer support by banks in exchange for their loyalty.
 This means that banks and financial institutions must accelerate digital transformation across their organizations so that they have the tools to become fully customer-centric.

 Customers must be at the center of their entire architecture and meet the raised expectations for service providers.
 Here are some key considerations why retail banking CX is a top priority: